Data Scientist - Year in Industry Programme 2026

 Entry Requirements

-• Applications from candidates working towards a degree in Computer Science, Forensics, Physics, Chemistry, Maths
+• We are interested in applications from candidates working towards a degree in: Computer Science, Forensics, Physics, Chemistry, Maths

-• You must be able to evidence a minimum 2:2 in your degree so far by August 2026
+• Before starting with the business, you will need to be able to provide evidence that you have attained a minimum of a 2:2 in your degree so far by August 2026.

 • You must be able to join AWE in August 2026.
-We recruit on a rolling basis and will close as soon as positions are filled
+We recruit on a rolling basis which means as soon as our positions have been filled, we will close.

 What to Expect on the Programme

-Nuclear Threat Reduction (NTR) supports the Government on national security issues related to radiological and nuclear materials.
-The work ranges from fundamental and novel research to applied development of technology demonstrators.
-We support the Ministry of Defence by providing technical advice on detection of nuclear and radiological material, nuclear forensics and international treaty monitoring and verification.
-These mission areas involve collection and analysis of large, complex datasets across various scientific techniques.
+• Nuclear Threat Reduction (NTR) supports the Government on a variety of national security issues related to radiological and nuclear materials.
+The work varies from fundamental and novel research to applied development of technology demonstrators.
+We support the Ministry of Defence providing technical advice on detection of nuclear and radiological material, nuclear forensics and international treaty monitoring and verification.
+All of these mission areas involve the collection and analysis of large, complex datasets often spanning a number of scientific techniques.

-This project aims to investigate the use of data science techniques to contribute to the analysis and understanding of data gathered in support of the NTR mission.
-As an undergraduate, you will gain experience working within a multidisciplinary team of scientists applying data science techniques across a range of datasets.
+• This project aims to investigate the use of data science techniques to contribute to the analysis and understanding of the data that is gathered in support of the NTR mission.
+Joining the team as an undergraduate student, you will gain experience and knowledge of working within a multidisciplinary team of scientists applying data science techniques across a range of datasets.

 Benefits